-In case of emergency, a telephone contact number must be provided for every pupil, (hospitals are unwilling to administer treatment if a parent is not present).
+In case of emergency, two telephone contact numbers must be provided for every pupil, (hospitals are unwilling to administer treatment if a parent is not present).
 Should either home or work telephone numbers change, please inform us immediately, as we like to be able to contact parents quickly.
 Information sheets, including telephone numbers, are to be filled in as soon as your child starts at our school and it is your responsibility to keep us up to date with your circumstances.

 Parents may request prescribed medicines to be administered to their child at school by completing the appropriate documentation.
 This can be obtained from the school office.
 Permission is given at the discretion of the Headteacher.

 Hospital and Clinic Appointments

 Where appointments cannot be made outside of school time, parents are asked to give at least 24 hours notice of a medical appointment, where possible.

-Our Safeguarding Children Policy provides comprehensive detail on our approach to keeping children safe.
+Our Safeguarding Children Policy provides comprehensive details on our approach to keeping children safe.

 Entry for parents and visitors is via the front door only.
 On arrival at the front door please press the intercom button and announce yourself.